Enrolling in National Health Insurance

 If become ill or injured

-If you bring your health insurance card with you to a hospital or clinic that accepts National Health Insurance, you can be treated and only have to pay 20-30% of the medical expenses incurred.
+If you bring one of the following: Individual Number Insurance Card, National Health Insurance Card, Eligibility Confirmation Document with you to a hospital or clinic that accepts National Health Insurance, you can be treated and only have to pay 20-30% of the medical expenses incurred.

 • Those yet to enter elementary school